 Note, however, if your book is registered with Nielsen, then you will probably have to send five free copies of your book into the legal deposit in Edinburgh.
 The Agency for Legal Deposit Libraries (ALDL) seems to request this automatically whenever a book is registered on Nielsen.

 * Please note that registration on Nielsen means that your book will be automatically listed on Amazon (and sometimes other databases).
 If you do not wish your book to show on Amazon, please do not register on Nielsen.

 WHERE OUR ISBN NUMBERS ARE ACCEPTED

 To the best of our knowledge, our members are using our ISBN numbers on their books in a large number of places in the UK, including with Foyles, Waterstones, Createspace, Bertram Books, Amazon.co.uk, Amazon.com, Amazon.com Marketplace, Kindle E-Reader, AbeBooks, Barnes & Noble, Valore Books, Biblio, eCampus.com, TextbookRush, and many others.
-However, we cannot guarantee that any particular bookseller, distributor, wholesaler, or third party will accept the ISBN numbers that we issue (as policies/requirements of distributors and booksellers can change any time) – therefore you will need to check with your distributor or bookseller directly to find out what their current ISBN policy is.
+However, we cannot guarantee that any particular bookseller, distributor, wholesaler, or third party will accept the ISBN numbers that we issue (as policies/requirements of distributors and booksellers can change at any time) – therefore, you will need to check with your distributor or bookseller directly to find out what their current ISBN policy is.